vposd/ts-randomizer/README.md

 ## Description
 Typescript Randomizer includes two parts:
- - Typescript transformer to unlock type description for requested types.
+ - Typescript transformer to generate a description for requested types.
  - Randomizer class with methods to create random data by requested types.

-Typescript transformer to unlock automatic creation a random data for interfaces and classes.

 ## How to install
-Randomizer doesn't work without transformer.
-The Transformer needs to be provided at compile time.
-There are different ways to do it.
+Randomizer doesn't work without the typescript transformer.
+The transformer needs to be provided at compile time.
+There are many different ways to do it.
 [Please read the following guide to find your configuration](https://github.com/vposd/ts-randomizer/blob/master/docs/TRANSFORMER.md)

-Also there are some ready recipes:
+Also, there are some ready recipes:
- - Work with Angular (In prorgess...)
+ - Work with Angular CLI (In prorgess...)

 ## Example usage
 ### Create random data